 Step-5: Choose a Theme For Your Site’s Design

 Now, it’s time to pick your WordPress theme!

-Theme affects on site looks, responsive site and user friendly architecture.
+The theme affects on-site looks, responsive site, and user-friendly architecture.
 There are both, free themes (WordPress) and paid themes (can buy from third-party sellers and marketplaces) available, and you can change your website’s theme as often as you want.
 Also, the best part with WordPress is you can switch the way your WordPress website looks with just one click.
 Also, for your information, themes don’t change the contents of your site but only alter the design.

 Note**: I know “free” seems really amazing, but I would like to tell you.
 You don’t build a site every day, right?
 So, why not create a best in one shot?
 I have made blunders, I created a site on a free theme for the first time, but I faced a lot of problems in terms of site functionality.
 I would rather suggest you select a premium theme and purchase it for a lifetime.
 (Theme once purchased can be used unlimited times on different sites as well).